JovKun/TOTAL_BS/UPDATES.md

 # Update Log

+### **v0.17**
+- Jovian
+  - Decreased the gravity for smoother devices, but slower devices will have slower character movements
+  - Initialized the projectile spawning (not good spawning but spawning nontheless)
+    - Need to work on projectile-spam protection
+  - Reworked the class hierarchy, so that `Mage` and `Archer` both fall under a new class: `Shooter`.
+- Jeremy
+  - Fixing the platform layouts
+  - Created hitboxes for the platforms

 ### **v0.16** - May 31, 2023
 - Jovian
   - Added higher gravity for faster gameplay
-  - Changed for loops to enhanced for loops
+  - Changed for loops to enhanced for loops (spicy)
 - Jeremy
-  - Worked on Forest Platforms (unfinished)
+  - Worked on different platform layouts for different levels

 ### **v.0.15** - May 29, 2023
 - Jovian